Do Chinese models speak Chinese languages?: Introduction

-\begin{itemize} \item \textbf{Null Hypothesis: There is no difference in language support between Chinese and Western models.} Performance across languages is highly correlated between Chinese and Western LLMs, suggesting a similar approach to data collection and use of datasets. \item \textbf{Mandarin Hypothesis: Chinese models are better than Western models at Mandarin but not at other languages.} Chinese organizations allocated additional resources to improve Mandarin performance, incentivized by socio-political context and ease of access to Mandarin data. \item \textbf{Pluralist Hypothesis: Chinese models are better than Western models at Mandarin and other languages spoken in China.} While Mandarin is the dominant language, Chinese companies are responding to the growing popularity for dialects and non-Mandarin languages on social media and technology platforms \citep{SocialMediaChineseDialects,li2024chineseDialect,blossomDialect}.\footnote{There is increasing demand for machine translation between Mandarin Chinese and China's minority languages, such as Tibetan, Mongolian, and Uyghurs, to foster the ``the political, economic, and cultural exchanges'' between China and their minority populations \citep{Zhang2024NeuralMachineTranslation}.}

-\item \textbf{Regional Hypothesis: Chinese models are better than Western models at Mandarin and other languages spoken in the greater East and Southeast Asian regions but not at Chinese minority local languages.} Historically, China and the greater Asian region share linguistic and cultural commonalities.\footnote{China has historically been a regional ``Middle Kingdom" with influence in the greater Asian regional ``tributary states" such as Korea and Vietnam.
-Also, many modern scientific and social vocabulary are shared pan-Asia via translation of western concepts.
-For instance, many Asian languages adopted Japanese western scientific terms (``wasei-kango": Japanese-made Chinese words) such as physics (butsurin/\begin{CJK*}{UTF8}{mj}物理\end{CJK*}) or phone (denwa/\begin{CJK*}{UTF8}{mj}電話\end{CJK*}).}.
-Chinese firms also have economic incentive to address languages of larger populations or market power in greater Asia, such as Korean and Japanese. \end{itemize}
+Large language models (LLMs) are prohibitively expensive to develop, pushing model developers to make decisions on resource allocations.
+For developers located in complex linguistic environments, this means choosing to prioritize some languages over others.
+In this paper, we study a salient example: China.
+Domestically, China is a linguistically diverse country with 1.4 billion people speaking Mandarin and hundreds of other languages and dialects, but not English \citep{ethnologue-cn, Erard2009HowMany}.
+At the same time, for Chinese-developed LLMs to gain global attention, developers are incentivized to optimize for popular evaluation benchmarks that are predominantly English \citep{deepseek-r1}.
+Therefore, China's model developers need to navigate the tension between serving a linguistically diverse local population or optimizing for performance on globally visible benchmarks in English.

-To test these hypotheses, we investigate 6 Chinese and 4 western models on 21 language variants, spanning Mandarin Chinese, Chinese minority languages, Asian regional languages, and European languages.
+In this paper, we first propose four ways in which Chinese developers could have chosen to prioritize linguistic diversity as informed by China's history, policy, and geopolitical context.
+Then, we conduct computational experiments to probe which prioritization options China's model developers seem to have adopted.
+Specifically, we compare 6 Chinese- and 4 Western-developed open-weight LLMs's multilingual performances on 21 language variants, including Mandarin Chinese, Chinese minority languages, Asian regional languages, and European languages.
 We evaluate multilingual performance using both task-agnostic and task-dependent experiments, measuring Information Parity, machine reading comprehension, and language identification.